Apple’s effort to court ‘ethical’ hackers draws poor reviews

 Some of Apple’s poor reputation in the bug bounty world could be improved with some minor changes, according to experts in the field.

-Casey Ellis, founder and CEO of Bugcrowd, an Australian firm that operates bug bounty programs for companies, said one “core rule” in the industry is that if a company changes its code in response to a bug report, it should pay the person who reports it, even if it doesn’t meet the company’s strict interpretation of the guidelines.
+Casey Ellis, founder of Bugcrowd, an Australian firm that operates bug bounty programs for companies, said one “core rule” in the industry is that if a company changes its code in response to a bug report, it should pay the person who reports it, even if it doesn’t meet the company’s strict interpretation of the guidelines.

 “The more good faith that goes on, the more productive bounty programs are going to be,” he said.